wapmorgan/UnifiedArchive/README.md

 ```php
 public function getFileNames(): array
 ```
-Retrieving the list of files in archive.
-The catalogs separator can be both a slash, and a backslash (depends on archive format).
+Obtaining the list of files in archive.
+The symbol of division of catalogs can be both a slash, and a backslash (depends on format).

 ```php
 public function getFileData($filename): ArchiveEntry
 ```

-Retrieving detailed information on the file in archive.
+Obtaining detailed information on the file in archive.
 The name of the file has to COINCIDE in ACCURACY with one stored in archive.
 It is restricted to change a symbol of division of catalogs.
 This method returns object of _wapmorgan\UnifiedArchive\ArchiveEntry_ with following fields: